 Color & Culture on a Budget: Color Safrà

 For a budget yet gorgeously designed riad in the heart of the medina, Color Safrà is a fabulous choice.

 It’s located 400 meters from Madrassa Ben Youssef and 600 meters from Djemaa El Fna, so it’s truly in the heart of Marrakech.

 Despite that, guests praise it for its quiet and calm in the heart of the city, so you can rest assured that you’ll have a peaceful night’s sleep here.

-There’s a shaded rooftop terrace for relaxing; however, note that there’s no plunge pool so if you are visiting Marrakech in the summer you may want to opt for a place with a pool as temperatures can soar up to 115 F / 45 C!
+If you are visiting Marrakech in the summer you may want to opt for a place with a small pool, as temperatures can soar up to 115 F / 45 C!

 Personality & Traditional Charm: Dar Daoud

 A mere 300 meters from Djemaa El Fna, Dar Daoud is right in the heart of the Marrakech action and it’s a great choice to stay for your first time in Marrakech!